Conditional Statements

 Nested IF -

-IF statement coded within another IF statement is called as NESTED IF statement.
+IF statement within another IF statement is called as NESTED IF statement.
 In Nested IF, all IF statements should have their matching END-IF.

 IF condition-1